learnwithgurpreet/learnwithgurpreet.com/src/posts/2024/mono-repo-vs-micro-front-ends-with-nextjs.md

 description: 'In the world of web development, the architecture of your project can significantly influence its scalability, maintainability, and performance.'
 tags:
   - 'Tech'
-image: './src/assets/images/gallery/christian-stahl-8S96OpxSlvg-unsplash.jpg'
-alt: 'A picture of two doors, with number plates on them 31 and 33 respectively'
-credit: Photo by Christian Stahl on Unsplash
 ---

 In the world of web development, the architecture of your project can significantly influence its scalability, maintainability, and performance.
 Two popular approaches in contemporary development are the [mono repo](#mono-repo) and [micro front-ends](#micro-front-ends).
 Each has its distinct advantages and potential drawbacks, and choosing the right one can be pivotal to the success of your project.